 The Florida State men’s basketball team announced the signing of three prospects on Wednesday: Brandon Bass, Colin Paul and Marcis Ponder.
+Below is bio information and quotes provided by FSU sports information.

 Brandon Bass